 Dateline East Windsor

-To send flowers in memory of Margaret B. Gargiullo, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Margaret B. Gargiullo, please visit our Heartfelt Sympathies Store.

 Margaret Berry Gargiullo, a plant ecologist and botanist born into a family of writers followed in their footsteps writing extensively on the subject, died on August 6 in Plainsboro, NJ.
 She was 76.
 Her family said the cause was complications due to breast cancer, a disease she battled periodically since 2004.